BishoyBoules/react-usersList/README.md

 ## using the app

-you need to install npm on your machine by this command ''
+you need to install the dependencies on your machine by this command 'npm i' to run the app run 'npm start'